Evonne Goolagong Cawley: Personal life

 When Victor Edwards became her coach, Goolagong went to live with him and his family.
 He became her legal guardian as well as her coach and manager.
 Goolagong later said that Edwards made sexual advances to her.
-When she met former junior British tennis player Roger Cawley in 1971, her relationship with Edwards became strained, but she was legally tied to Edwards, who controlled every aspect of her career and finances until her marriage to Cawley on 19 June 1975.
+When she met former junior British tennis player Roger Cawley in 1971, her relationship with Edwards became strained, but she was legally tied to him as he controlled every aspect of her career and finances until her marriage to Cawley on 19 June 1975 in Canterbury, England.
 Goolagong severed all contact with Edwards at that point, although he remained her official coach for Wimbledon 1975.
-During the tournament, Edwards sat on the opposite side of the players' box from Roger Cawley at her matches, and he and his protégée were no longer on speaking terms.
+During the tournament, Edwards sat on the opposite side of the players' box from Roger Cawley at her matches, and Edwards and his protégée were no longer on speaking terms.
 Cawley became her coach, hitting partner, and manager from the time they married.
 Following her wedding, she settled in Naples, Florida.

-Goolagong's father Ken was killed in a car crash in 1974, shortly after Edwards had refused to release any of her money to purchase a new family vehicle when requested.
-Her mother Melinda died in 1991.
-Intrigued by meeting so many Indigenous Australian relatives for the first time at the funeral, the Cawleys bought a home in Noosa Heads, Queensland and settled there with their two United States-born children.
-Her daughter Kelly (born 1977) helps run her tennis camps, and her son Morgan Kiema Cawley (born 1981) was a National Soccer League player.
-Goolagong is also the maternal great aunt of National Rugby League player Latrell Mitchell, born Latrell Goolagong.
+Goolagong's father, Ken, was killed after being hit by a car in 1974, shortly after Edwards had refused to release any of her money to purchase a new family vehicle when requested.
+Her mother, Melinda, died in 1991.
+Her first child, a daughter, was born in the US.
+Her son, Morgan Kiema Cawley, played in the National Soccer League.
+Goolagong is the maternal great aunt of National Rugby League player Latrell Mitchell, born Latrell Goolagong.

-Goolagong's brother, Ian, was an amateur tennis player who never pursued the sport professionally, but he partnered with Evonne in the mixed doubles tournament at Wimbledon in 1982 (the pair lost their only match).
+Goolagong's brother Ian was an amateur tennis player who never pursued the sport professionally, but he partnered with Evonne in the mixed doubles tournament at Wimbledon in 1982 (the pair lost their only match).
 As of 2015, Ian Goolagong was the president and coach at the Lalor Tennis Club in Victoria.

-Autobiography

-Goolagong Cawley, Evonne; Jarrett, Phil (1993).
-Home!
-The Evonne Goolagong Story.
-Simon & Schuster.
-ISBN 0731803817.

 In the arts and popular culture

 A play based on the life of Goolagong Cawley called Sunshine Super Girl, written and directed by Andrea James, was to have premièred with the Melbourne Theatre Company in 2020, but the event was cancelled owing to the COVID-19 pandemic in Australia.
 Instead, it premiered in Griffith, New South Wales, in October 2020 before a run at the Sydney Festival in January 2021, produced by Performing Lines.

-On 27 June, VicScreen and ABC announced the three part drama Goolagong with Lila McGuire taking on the role of Goolagong Cawley set for release in 2026.
+A three-part drama miniseries entitled Goolagong, directed by Wayne Blair, with Lila McGuire in the title role, aired on ABC TV in January 2026.
+On 15 May 2026, the BBC announced that it had acquired the drama for BBC Four and BBC iPlayer, to be shown in June.